AdityaMuppala/adityamuppala.github.io/_pages/teaching117B217B.md

 ---

+# Course Project
+Each team of 3 students will complete a final project.
+The scope of the projects is open ended so long as it includes RF measurement techniques covered in the class.
+Project proposal submission will take place at the end of the first month.
+The second month is dedicated to any revisions or CAD modeling.
+The last month is dedicated to the experiments related to the project, during which time there will be no scheduled lab sessions.
+There is a dedicated budget per project so students can buy the required supplies and equipment needed.

+---

 # Textbook
 No required textbook.

 ---

 # Reference Books
-1. D. M. Pozar, Microwave Engineering, 4th ed., Wiley, 2011.
+1. Pozar, D. M., *Microwave Engineering*, 4th ed.
+(Wiley, 2011)
-2. J. P. Dunsmore, Handbook of Microwave Component Measurements: with Advanced VNA Techniques, 2nd ed., Wiley-IEEE Press, 2020.
+2. Dunsmore, J. P., *Handbook of Microwave Component Measurements: with Advanced VNA Techniques*, 2nd ed.
+(Wiley-IEEE Press, 2020)

 ---